1587/speaking-exam/tmp.md

 Secondly, you can find you mistakes from other people's view that could be a risk of project failure.
 Thirdly, Open-mindedness makes the team feel better, which helps the team work together efficiently.
 Above reasons are why I think open-mindedness is the most important for the professional success.

+Characteristics of Open-Minded People
+They are curious to hear what others think.
+They are able to have their ideas challenged.
+They don’t get angry when they are wrong.
+They have empathy for other people.
+They think about what other people are thinking.
+They are humble about their own knowledge and expertise.
+They want to hear what other people have to say.
+They believe others have a right to share their beliefs and thoughts.

+Being more open-minded means enjoying some useful and powerful benefits.
+Open-mindedness helps you:

+Gain insight.
+Challenging your existing beliefs and considering new ideas can give you fresh insights into the world and also teach you new things about yourself.
+Have new experiences.
+Being open to other ideas can also open you up to trying new things.
+Achieve personal growth.
+Keeping an open mind can help you grow as a person.
+You learn new things about the world and the people around you.
+Become mentally strong.
+Staying open to new ideas and experiences can help you become a stronger, more vibrant person.
+Your experiences and knowledge continue to build on one another.
+Feel more optimistic.
+One of the problems with staying closed-minded is that it often leads to a greater sense of negativity.
+Being open can help inspire a more optimistic attitude toward life and the future.
+Learn new things.
+It’s hard to keep learning when you surround yourself with the same old ideas.
+Pushing your boundaries and reaching out to people with different perspectives and experiences can help keep your mind fresh.
 ```